 You say, "Not an Ordinary Dog".
 What's so special about the Old Dominion Terrier?

 Glad you asked!
-The Old Dominion Terrier (previously called Decker Terrier) is an historical combination of several breeds, with the basis being the Giant Rat Terrier.
+The Old Dominion Terrier is an historical combination of several breeds, with the basis being the Giant Rat Terrier (commonly called the Decker Terrier).
 The two most prominent out-crosses are the American Staffordshire Terrier (AmStaff) and the African Basenji.
 The Giant Rat Terrier contribution is a robust dog, with a love of family and extreme intelligence.
 While energetic, it is one of the calmest varieties of the Terrier group.
 The influence of the AmStaff brings a dog that is watchful and devoted to the family, loyal and trustworthy.
 The AmStaff supplies good muscle and strong jaws and more size.
 The African Basenji delivers a graceful demeanor, speed, and an inherent tendency to quietness.
 Basenjis don't bark; although they do "yodel" to let their needs be known.
 All three of these recent outcrosses afford a sleek, smooth coat that is easily cleaned, along with great health and stamina.
 Active & athletic, yet quiet and cuddly, their medium size and sleek smooth coat make them easy keepers, suited to both city life and the country.
 Their strong hunting drive will make them an incredible addition to your farm and perhaps even a good livestock dog, while their lasting energy and watchfulness will produce a steady hiking partner.
 The trainability and sporty character of the Old Dominion Terriers make them an excellent candidate for the 4H dog club or agility competitions!
 Yet on the flip side, they love to be with the family and are just as happy to take a nap on a lap.
 As you can see, the Old Dominion Terrier is truly Not an Ordinary Dog!

 Terrier-type dogs tend to be yappy.
 Is the Old Dominion Terrier a yappy dog?